 WebMD Vaginitis Summary

 In many cases, it is difficult to determine the cause of recurring vaginitis.
 However, you may be able to help yourself by paying attention to the following factors.
 If one of the following situations applies to you, you may experiment or change your activities in hopes of reducing the frequency of recurrent vaginitis.
 Please let us know if any of the following applies to you.

 3. Stress, change in a sexual partner, known sexually transmitted disease exposure

 5. Tight, poorly ventilated clothing or Synthetic clothing such as pantyhose

 13. Oral sex

-14. Intercourse with man after he has been in hot tub or swimming pool.
+14. Intercourse with a man after he has been in the hot tub or swimming pool.

 In some cases, one of the factors may be present but not causing your recurrences.
 In most cases, the only way to find out is to experiment by changing the factor or situation to see if it helps.
 Sometimes management involves prolonged treatment for initial clearance.
 Thereafter treatment at regular intervals even in the absence of symptoms is sometimes helpful in preventing recurrent outbreaks.